HR Leaders Today Need These 4 Skills to Thrive

 Flexibility is a terrific asset that should increase your company’s attractiveness to potential employees.
 Switching to a four-day workweek, on the other hand, could be a significant adjustment, so you might want to investigate alternative choices first.

 It’s also possible that it’s not what your staff want.
 Do not presume; instead, ask them what would make them more productive.

 Would they want the freedom to schedule their own hours during the week?
 Or do you want to work from home?
 The only way to find out is to ask them.

 Without necessarily transitioning to a four-day workweek, such measures can help produce a happier and more productive team.

 Five transformations to note in today’s HR operations

-People management is evolving again.
+People management is changing once more.